siderolabs/terraform-provider-talos/docs/resources/cluster.md

 ### Required

 - `kubernetes_version` (String) Desired Kubernetes version (e.g. `v1.32.0`).
 Changing this triggers a rolling upgrade.
-- `node` (String) The IP address or hostname of a control plane node.
+- `node` (String) The IP address or hostname of the control plane node to bootstrap etcd on.

 ### Optional